raspberrypilearning/grandpa-scarer/worksheet.md

 To make the box, we recommend lasercutting it out of 3mm plywood.
 The simplest way to do this is find a local makerspace/hackspace with a lasercutter and politely ask them if they can help.
 Many schools now also have small lasercutters so you may be able to ask your Design and Technology department if they can help.
-The required file ready to cut can be found here -
+The required file ready to cut can be found here - [Box](https://github.com/raspberrypilearning/grandpa_scarer/blob/master/design-files/Box-design.pdf?raw=true)
 The settings required are as follows
-- **Black** - Cutting completely through power
+- **Black** - Cut directly through
-- **Red** - Score power, should only leave faint lines
+- **Red** - Lower power to just score the wood.

-The required cutting area is 550mm x 400mm.
+The required cutting area is 450mm x 400mm.
 If your lasercutter bed is smaller than that then open the file in the program like Inkscape or Adobe Illustrator and split it into 2 sheets.

 **As every lasercutter is different and lasers are dangerous, please only operate a lasercutter if you are trained to use that specific lasercutter and its owner is happy with you doing so.**